sonnes/loki/README.md

-This is an edgestore API.
-The goal is to give a powerful & faster querying capability to applications based on GAE.
+This is an experimental API that stores & serves edges.
+The goal is to store different relations - edges, to a relational database and provide faster querying for counts, joins, feeds etc for applications based on GAE.

+This is just a learning project.
+I started to learn building services in Go.

 ## Bulk Importing Edges